genepattern/genepattern-notebook/README.md

 Full installation instructions for casual use are detailed on the [GenePattern Notebook website](http://www.genepattern-notebook.org/install/).
-Users should also consider the [GenePattern Notebook Repository](https://notebook.genepattern.org), which provides an install-free cloud deployment of the GenePattern Notebook environment.
+Users should also consider the [g2nb Notebook Repository](https://notebook.genepattern.org), which provides an install-free cloud deployment of the full suite of g2nb tools, including GenePattern Notebook.

 ## Development Install